wuqing1902/cybersecurity/google cybersecurity/theory.md

 Through this module, I have gained a comprehensive understanding of how networks are structured, operate, and are protected against intrusions.
 I learned not only the technical aspects of devices, protocols, and architectures but also the practical importance of securing networks and data.
 Understanding how LANs, WANs, and cloud computing environments interact has strengthened my foundation in network design, while learning management protocols such as DHCP, NAT, and SNMP has highlighted how devices communicate efficiently and securely.
 Exploring common network attacks and interception tactics has increased my awareness of potential vulnerabilities, and studying security hardening strategies—including OS hardening, multi-factor authentication, and the use of IDS, IPS, and SIEM tools—has shown me how layered defenses can significantly reduce risk.
 This module has also enhanced my analytical and problem-solving skills; analyzing TCP/IP logs, configuring security tools, and understanding network segmentation have given me confidence in monitoring and maintaining secure network environments.
 I now approach network security not just as a theoretical concept but as a practical responsibility.
 I can apply these skills by setting up and securing networks, monitoring traffic for anomalies, and implementing best practices to mitigate risks.
 Overall, this knowledge forms a strong foundation for advancing into areas such as cloud security, penetration testing, and enterprise network management, allowing me to contribute effectively to secure and efficient network operations in any organization.

+## Conclusion

+This module provided me with a solid understanding of network architecture, protocols, and common attack methods.
+I developed practical skills in analyzing network traffic, identifying suspicious patterns, and applying basic security hardening techniques.
+These skills enable me to monitor network activity effectively and contribute to detecting and preventing network-based attacks.